dinewby88/SkylightMaxCalendarADB/README.md

 If you find this tutorial helpful and wish to support, it would be greatly appreciated.

 ## AMAZON
-You can email me an amazon giftcard to dinewby88@gmail.com
+You can email an amazon giftcard to dinewby88@gmail.com

 https://a.co/d/g2UFe8B